prixladi/imaginess/README.md

 # Imaginess

-Basic image sharing app built with serverless framework using azure blob storage and cosmosdb.
+Random image sharing app built with serverless framework using azure blob storage and cosmosdb.

 ## Images from app